NVComputing/nvcomputingsite/resources/acsl/graphtheory.md

 ## Setting Up an Adjacency Matrix

 Now, with matrix multiplication, you can now set up adjacency matrices!
 This is how it works.
-Let's say we have the matrix M and would like to know how many paths of length 2 between two specific vertices.
+Let's say we have the matrix M and would like to know how many paths of length 2 exist between two specific vertices.
 So, we would calculate `$M^2$`, or `$M \bullet M$`.
 Our new numbers would get us our answer.

 Let's use the following graph once more: